-6° S, 8° E. Since 2008, the moorings at 4° N, 23° W and 12° N, 23° W have measured dissolved oxygen (O2) at depths of 300 m and 500 m in order to monitor the oxygen minimum zone (OMZ).
-O2 sensors were recently added at 20.5°N, 23° W.
+1 m.
+In 2017, a new CARIOCA sensor was implemented at 6°S, 8°E. Since 2008, the moorings at 4°N, 23°W and 12°N, 23°W have measured dissolved oxygen (O_2) at depths of 300 and 500 m in order to monitor the OMZ.
+O_2 sensors were recently added at 20.5°N, 23°W (Bourlès et al., 2019).

-Other moorings in the tropical Atlantic include the Northwest Tropical Atlantic Station for air-sea flux 925 measurements (NTAS) at 15°N, 51°W, the MELAX air-sea buoy in the Senegalese part of the Canary Current Upwelling System at 14°N, 17°W, the Cape Verde Ocean Observatory (CVOO) at 17.6°N 24.3°W, and several meteorological and wave buoys maintained by the National Data Buoy Center (NDBC).
-NTAS has been operational since 2001 and measures the same parameters as the PIRATA 930 buoys (surface meteorology including longwave radiation and atmospheric pressure), plus ocean currents from a point meter at 10 m and an upward-looking ADCP at 100 m, and enhanced vertical resolutions of temperature and salinity.
-The MELAX buoy is on the continental shelf and measures the same parameters and oxygen at the seafloor.
-CVOO is part of the Cape Verde Observatory, which consists of operational atmospheric and oceanic monitoring sites for climate-relevant environmental 935 parameters in the tropical eastern North Atlantic Ocean.
+Other moorings in the tropical Atlantic include the Northwest Tropical Atlantic Station for air-sea flux measurements (NTAS) at 15°N, 51°W, the Melax air-sea buoy in the Senegalese part of the Canary Current Upwelling System at 14°N, 17°W, the Cape Verde Ocean Observatory (CVOO) at 17.6°N 24.3°W, and several meteorological and wave buovs maintained by the National Data Buoy Center (NDBC).
+NTAS has been operational since 2001 and measures the same parameters as the PIRATA buoys (surface meteorology including longwave radiation and atmospheric pressure), plus ocean currents from a point meter at 10 m and an upward-looking ADCP at 100 m, and enhanced vertical resolutions of temperature and salinity.
+The Melax buoy is on the continental shelf and measures the same parameters and oxygen at the seafloor.
+CVOO is part of the Cape Verde Observatory, which consists of operational atmospheric and oceanic monitoring sites for climate-relevant environmental parameters in the tropical eastern North Atlantic Ocean.
 Most NDBC moorings measure wind velocity, atmospheric pressure, and SST.
 Some buoys additionally measure significant wave height and direction and relative humidity.
-Data from NTAS and the NDBC moorings are transmitted in real-time, whereas only atmospheric data, SST, and surface salinity are relayed in real-time from MELAX.
+Data from NTAS and the NDBC moorings are transmitted in real-time, whereas only atmospheric data, SST, and surface salinity are relayed in real-time from Melax.